-The actuary may wish to review Annual Statement General Interrogatories #7.3 and #9, which disclose certain aspects of the Company's use of ceded reinsurance.
-Any positive response to Interrogatory #9 will require the Company to file a Reinsurance Summary Supplement.
+The actuary may wish to review Annual Statement general interrogatories No.7.3 and No. 9, which disclose certain aspects of the company's use of ceded reinsurance.
+Any positive response to interrogatory No.9 will require the company to file a reinsurance summary supplement.
 In addition, the CEO and CFO must provide a reinsurance attestation with the Annual Statement.

-A determination of whether a particular contract is retroactive reinsurance (loss portfolio transfer) or financial reinsurance is required of the Company for accounting purposes.
-If the Company accounted for any contract as retroactive reinsurance or financial reinsurance, it may be appropriate for the opining actuary to give it similar treatment in evaluating the reserves.
+The company is required to determine for accounting purposes whether a particular contract constitutes retroactive reinsurance (loss portfolio transfer) or financial reinsurance.
+If the company accounted for any contract as retroactive reinsurance or financial reinsurance, it may be appropriate for the opining actuary to give it similar treatment in evaluating the reserves.
 It may also be appropriate for the opining actuary to indicate in the opinion whether any contract was accounted for in one of these ways and, if so, whether the actuary's evaluation of the reserves is consistent with that treatment.

-The determination of whether a particular contract is retroactive reinsurance, financial reinsurance, or neither is sometimes a matter of judgment and should be made by the Company's accounting experts.
-However, the Scope of the Statement of Actuarial Opinion does not include an evaluation of risk transfer or an assessment of the appropriateness of the accounting treatment on the reinsurance contracts of a company.
+The determination of whether a particular contract is retroactive reinsurance, financial reinsurance, or neither is sometimes a matter of judgment and customarily is made by the company's accounting experts.
+However, the scope of the Statement of Actuarial Opinion does not include an evaluation of risk transfer or an assessment of the appropriateness of the accounting treatment of the reinsurance contracts of a company.

 The actuary may choose to be familiar with the important aspects of the reinsurance coverage but can rely on summaries of the reinsurance prepared by others, rather than reading and evaluating each contract.
-However, if the actuary is aware of a determination that the actuary believes to be clearly incorrect, the actuary ordinarily would indicate this in the Statement of Actuarial Opinion, and describe his or her treatment of the contract(s) in question and the impact on the actuary's opinion.
+However, if the actuary is aware of a determination that he or she believes to be clearly incorrect, the actuary ordinarily will indicate this in the Statement of Actuarial Opinion and describe his or her treatment of the contract(s) in question and the impact on the actuary's opinion.

-It typically will not be necessary to identify specific reinsurers or contracts in the Statement of Actuarial Opinion.
+It typically is not necessary to identify specific reinsurers or contracts in the Statement of Actuarial Opinion.